 No one likes dry skin.
-It feels uncomfortable, and if left untended, it can actually lead to other skin concerns.
-But keeping skin hydrated takes more than just a quick swipe of lotion.
+It feels uncomfortable, and if left untreated, it can actually lead to other skin concerns.
+Still, keeping skin hydrated takes more than just a quick swipe of lotion.

 Proper skin hydration requires the right ingredients and the right application.
-To get a breakdown of what type of moisturizers we should be using, we asked board-certified Dermatologist Dr. Marisa Garshick from MDCS Dermatology how to hydrate skin.
+To get a breakdown of what type of moisturizers you should be using, board-certified Dermatologist Dr. Marisa Garshick from MDCS Dermatology shares tips on how to hydrate skin.
 See what she had to say below.

 The Importance of Moisturizing

-"When we hydrate the skin, it helps plump the skin, improves the overall texture, and gives the skin a healthy, refreshed look," she says.
+"When we hydrate the skin, it plumps [it up], improves the overall texture, and gives a healthy, refreshed look," she says.

 Look for the Right Ingredients